 On the date of your appointment you will sign a certification stating you have received the information required by law, over the phone and in writing, 24 hours before your abortion is performed.

-This facility is licensed by the Texas Department of Health, License #007812.
+This facility is licensed by the Texas Department of State Health Services, License #007812.
 Compliments and complaints about these facilities may be made to:

 Director, Health Facility Compliance Division